jkim05/Technical-Projects/README.md

 ## Education

-Bachelor of Science in Information Technology with a Concentration in Cybersecurity - George Mason University, Class of 2024 |  GPA: 3.39
+Bachelor of Science in Information Technology with a Concentration in Cybersecurity - George Mason University, Class of 2024

 Associate of Science in Information Technology - Northern Virginia Community College, Class of 2020
-____
-## My Technical Portfolio

-This repository serves as a comprehensive portfolio showcasing a range of technical projects and coursework, demonstrating my skills in software development, web development, and various programming languages.
 ___
 ## IT Coursework & Demonstrations